bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So the very first things that are sent are really, in fact, the public keys to each other for the Diffie-Hellman key exchange.
 So they could both agree on a encryption key or rather set on encryption keys.
 And for that, a new scheme of encoding public keys used.
-This is this Alligator Swift, where Peter Wille, Tim Ruffing, I think did a great work, they basically took the idea from a paper from other researchers and put it in a way in the LibSecP library to make it available for us.
+This is this Alligator Swift, where Peter Wille, Tim Ruffing, I think did a great work, they basically took the idea from a paper from other researchers and put it in a way in the `libsecp` library to make it available for us.
 And that PR just got merged a few days ago.
 So we see some nice progress there.